Time elapsed: 12y

 This function only returns an empty value at the moment, but it still works!

-Our function will simply take the arguments that we have been using in our objects to construct the to tables.
+Our function should take the arguments that we have been using in our objects to construct the to tables.
 Note that even at this point there is some type safety involved, and the function can no longer be called without providing all five arguments.

 And now the function will work!